-Tanabe
+Mitsubishi Tanabe

-In January 2001, we entered into an exclusive development, license and supply agreement with Tanabe for the development and commercialization of avanafil, a PDE5 inhibitor compound for the oral and local treatment of male and female sexual dysfunction.
-Under the terms of the agreement, Tanabe agreed to grant an exclusive license to us for products containing avanafil outside of Japan, North Korea, South Korea, China, Taiwan, Singapore, Indonesia, Malaysia, Thailand, Vietnam and the Philippines.
-We agreed to grant Tanabe an exclusive, royalty-free license within those countries for oral products that we develop containing avanafil.
-In addition, we agreed to grant Tanabe an exclusive option to obtain an exclusive, royalty-bearing license within those countries for non-oral products that we develop containing avanafil.
-Further, we granted Tanabe the option to obtain co-promotional rights for oral products that we develop under our license for up to 25% of the promotional activity in our territory.
-Tanabe agreed to manufacture and supply us with avanafil for use in clinical trials, which will be our primary responsibility.
+In January 2001, we entered into an exclusive development, license and supply agreement with Tanabe Seiyaku Co., Ltd., or Tanabe, now Mitsubishi Tanabe, and hereinafter referred to as Mitsubishi Tanabe, for the development and commercialization of avanafil, a PDE5 inhibitor compound for the oral and local treatment of male and female sexual dysfunction.
+Under the terms of the agreement, Mitsubishi Tanabe agreed to grant an exclusive license to us for products containing avanafil outside of Japan, North Korea, South Korea, China, Taiwan, Singapore, Indonesia, Malaysia, Thailand, Vietnam and the Philippines.
+We agreed to grant Mitsubishi Tanabe an exclusive, royalty-free license within those countries for oral products that we develop containing avanafil.
+In addition, we agreed to grant Mitsubishi Tanabe an exclusive option to obtain an exclusive, royalty-bearing license within those countries for non-oral products that we develop containing avanafil.
+Mitsubishi Tanabe agreed to manufacture and supply us with avanafil for use in clinical trials, which will be our primary responsibility.

-We have paid upfront licensing fees of \$5 million to Tanabe and have agreed to make additional payments upon the completion of certain development, regulatory and sales milestones.
-During the first quarter of 2004, we initiated a Phase 2 clinical trial with avanafil, which triggered one of the clinical development milestone criteria above.
-We paid Tanabe \$2 million in connection with this milestone in 2006.
+We have paid upfront licensing fees of \$5 million to Mitsubishi Tanabe and have agreed to make additional payments upon the completion of certain development, regulatory and sales milestones.
+During the first quarter of 2004, we initiated a Phase 2 clinical trial with avanafil, which triggered one of the clinical development milestone criteria noted above.
+We paid Mitsubishi Tanabe \$2 million in connection with this milestone in 2006.
 We have further agreed to pay royalties on net sales of products containing avanafil.
-No payments were made under this agreement with Tanabe in the nine months ended September 30, 2008.
-We expect to make other substantial payments to Tanabe in accordance with our agreements with Tanabe as we continue to develop and, if approved for sale, commercialize avanafil for the oral treatment of male sexual dysfunction.
-Such potential future milestone payments total \$19 million and include payments upon: the enrollment of the first patient in the first Phase 3 clinical studies; the first submission of an NDA; obtainment of the first regulatory approval in the United States and any major European country; and achievement of \$250 million or more in calendar year sales.
+No payments were made under this agreement with Mitsubishi Tanabe in the years ended December 31, 2007 and 2008; however, we paid Mitsubishi Tanabe \$4 million in January 2009 following the enrollment in December 2008 of the first patient in the first Phase 3 clinical studies.
+We expect to make other substantial payments to Mitsubishi Tanabe in accordance with our agreements with Mitsubishi Tanabe as we continue to develop and, if approved for sale, commercialize avanafil for the oral treatment of male sexual dysfunction.
+Such potential future milestone payments total \$15 million in the aggregate and include payments upon: the first submission of an NDA; obtainment of the first regulatory approval in the United States and any major European country; and achievement of \$250 million or more in calendar year sales.

-The term of the Tanabe agreement is based on a country-by-country and on a product-by-product basis.
-The term shall continue until the later of (i) ten years after the date of the first sale for a particular product, or (ii) the expiration of the last to expire patents within the Tanabe patents covering such product in such country.
-In the event that our product is deemed to be (i) insufficiently effective or insufficiently safe relative to other PDE5 inhibitor compounds based on published information, or (ii) not economically feasible to develop due to unforeseen regulatory hurdles or costs as measured by standards common in the pharmaceutical industry for this type of product, we have the right to terminate the agreement with Tanabe with respect to such product.
+The term of the Mitsubishi Tanabe agreement is based on a country-by-country and on a product-by-product basis.
+The term shall continue until the later of (i) ten years after the date of the first sale for a particular product, or (ii) the expiration of the last to expire patents within the Mitsubishi Tanabe patents covering such product in such country.
+In the event that our product is deemed to be (i) insufficiently effective or insufficiently safe relative to other PDE5 inhibitor compounds based on published information, or (ii) not economically feasible to develop due to unforeseen regulatory hurdles or costs as measured by standards common in the pharmaceutical industry for this type of product, we have the right to terminate the agreement with Mitsubishi Tanabe with respect to such product.